splunk/splunk-operator/docs/Upgrade.md

 # Splunk Operator Upgrade

-Please note upgrading Splunk operator to Version `1.1.0` is a new installation rather than upgrade from current operator.
-Due to this  older Splunk operator need to be cleaned up before installing the latest version.
-The script will help customer in doing these steps.
-This script expect current namespace where operator is installed , and path to `1.1.0` manifest file. script will follow the below mentioned steps
+Upgrading the Splunk operator to Version 1.1.0 is a new installation rather than an upgrade from the current operator.
+The older Splunk operator must be cleaned up before installing the new version.
+This script helps you to do the cleanup.
+The script expects the current namespace where the operator is installed and the path to the 1.1.0 manifest file.
+The script performs the following steps

 * Backup of all the operator resources within the namespace like ** service-account, deployment, role, role-binding, cluster-role, cluster-role-binding